Composite Chart Sun in the 2nd House

 Possessiveness can also emerge, not just around resources, but around the relationship itself.
 The 2nd house Sun can make the partnership feel like territory to be defended, leading to jealousy or control dynamics if left unchecked.
 Generosity, both material and emotional, is the antidote.

-When this placement matures, the relationship becomes a model of grounded abundance.
-It demonstrates that two people who share authentic values can build something remarkably solid, a partnership that provides security without becoming a cage, and comfort without stagnation.
+When this placement matures, the relationship can become a model of grounded care.
+It demonstrates that two people who share authentic values can build something solid, a partnership that provides security without becoming a cage, and comfort without stagnation.

 Strengths